arsantiagolopez/flavors/README.md

 - Link/unlink your social media accounts to your profile.
 - Create menus to categorize your plates.
 - Create coupons & apply them to your plates to activate discounts for a limited time.
-- Every user has a buyer and a seller rating.
-The marketplace attempts to reward the highest rated users.
+- Maintain individual buyer and seller ratings.
+- React to plates by other sellers with emojis, saving them to your feed.
+- Find your previously bought plates under the "Buy Again" section on your dashboard.
+- Get suggestions from the top selling plates of the day.
+- Save your favorite sellers & plates for quick access.

 <h2 id="tech">‎‍💻 Tech Stack</h2>